 But it’s not even close to being tight enough.
 In fact, according to experts at the Car Seat Lady, an organization dedicated to child safety, a standard puffy coat adds four inches of slack to a car-seat harness.
 That’s the difference, they cleverly point out, between a pair of pants with a 34-inch waist and one with a 38-incher.
 Huge difference, as anybody who’s ever lost some weight knows.
 That excess slack not only allows the harnesses to easily slide off the child’s shoulders in an accident but also puts the child at risk of being thrown clean out of the seat altogether.
 The Today Show ran some crash test dummies to demonstrate a few years back and the results were dramatic.
 The coat remained in the seat, the child did not.

-How Do You Tell If Your Kid’s Coat Is Too Big?
+How To Tell If Your Kid’s Coat Is Too Big

 So then, how big is too big when it comes to your kid’s coat?
 And what about that fleece jacket, does it count?
 There’s an easy way to find out.
 Dress your child in their coat or jacket, zip them up, and safely secure them in the car seat as if you didn’t know you were making a potentially fatal mistake.
 Make sure the shoulder straps are tight.
 Don’t drive anywhere.
 Instead, unfasten the straps without loosening them ⏤ not even a hair ⏤ and remove the child from the seat.
 Take the coat off and return the kid to the car seat.
 Clip them in but don’t tighten it.
 How much slack do you have in the shoulder straps?
 If the child still fits securely ⏤ chest clip at armpit level, straps snug to the body, no slack can be pinched ⏤ the coat is fine.
 You’re in the clear.
 More likely than not, however, you’re mind will be blown by the amount of excess space the coat was occupying.

-How Do You Keep Them Warm if They Can’t Wear a Coat
+How To Keep Kids Warm if They Can’t Wear a Coat

 Now that you’re not putting your infant, toddler, or kid of any other size into a car seat wearing a winter coat, you still have to keep them warm.
 It’s your parental duty.
 And it’s still 10 degrees out.
 In addition to dressing them in layers, you essentially have two old-school options, and one new, depending on the size of the baby: